 - D-Link Dynamic DNS service is terminated as of July 2nd, 2020.
 Move to No-IP for free or save on a paid upgrade to maintain your remote access setup.

 Are you trying to setup No-IP Dynamic DNS (DDNS) on your D-Link Router?
 This guide will walk you the D-Link Router Configuration for No-IP’s Dynamic DNS service.

 First, if you’re not sure if your specific router model supports our service you can check out our list of supported D-Link routers here.
-You can also check if you already have the device if your router supports us if you’re able to select No-IP in the Dynamic DNS settings.
+You can also check, if you already have a D-Link device, if your router supports us.
+You should be able to select No-IP in the Dynamic DNS settings.